minghu0830/OphCLIP/README.md

 # OphCLIP
-We will open-source all code and models after the paper is accepted.
+We will open-source all code and checkpoints after the manuscript is accepted.